John Locke (Massachusetts politician)

 John Locke (February 14, 1764 – March 29, 1855), was a U.S. Representative from Massachusetts.

 Early life, education, and career

 Locke was born in Hopkinton in the Massachusetts Bay Colony.
 He attended Andover Academy and Dartmouth College, eventually graduating from Harvard University in 1792.
 He was admitted to the Massachusetts bar and began practicing law in Ashby in 1796.

 Political career

 Locke was a member of the Massachusetts House of Representatives in 1804, 1805, 1813, and 1823.
-He was a delegate to the state constitutional convention in 1820.
+He was a delegate to the Massachusetts Constitutional Convention of 1820–1821.
 He was elected to the Eighteenth, Nineteenth, and Twentieth U.S. Congress, serving March 4, 1823 to March 3, 1829.
 He declined to be a candidate for renomination in 1828.
 Locke was a member of the Massachusetts State Senate in 1830, and of the state executive council in 1831.
 At this time he also resumed the practice of law.

 Writing

 He wrote two "essays" about how the Articles of Confederation were wrong, and was ridiculed greatly by peers.